Truncated Nonsmooth Newton Multigrid for phase-field brittle-fracture problems, with analysis: Truncated Nonsmooth Newton Multigrid for brittle fracture

 Using the product structure of $\operatorname{dom} \Jcal$ we find that $\BW_i \colonequals \BU + \BV_i \in \operatorname{dom}{\Jcal} \cap (\BU+V_i)$.
 Summing up the variational inequalities for those $\BW_i$ we obtain the assertion. \end{proof}

 Next we investigate the assumptions of the theorem.
 First we note that $\Jcal$ as given in \eqref{eq:lumped_algebraic_increment_functional} is coercive, proper, and lower semicontinuous by Lemma~\ref{lemma:fully_discrete_coercivity}.
 Furthermore, $\Jcal_0$ is continuous and the indicator function $\varphi$ is continuous on its domain.
 Hence the latter is also true for $\Jcal = \Jcal_0+\varphi$.
 Subspaces $V_i$ with odd index $i$ only vary in $\Bu(p_i)$ such that existence of a unique minimizer of $\Jcal(\BW+ (\cdot))|_{V_i}$ follows from the strong convexity of $\Jcal(\cdot,d)$ shown in Lemma~\ref{lemma:fully_discrete_properties}.
 For even $i$ these subspaces are associated to nodal damage degrees of freedom $d(p_i)$.
 Although $\Jcal(\Bu,\cdot)$ is in general only convex, but not strictly convex, the restriction $\Jcal(\BW+ (\cdot))|_{V_i}$ to a single node is a strictly convex quadratic functional, which again implies existence of a unique minimizer.
-Finally the monotonicity $\Jcal(\BU^{\nu+1}) \leq \Jcal(\BU^{\nu+\frac12})$ of the coarse correction is a direct consequence of the damped update.
+Finally the monotonicity $\Jcal(\BU^{\nu+1}) \leq \Jcal(\BU^{\nu+\frac12})$ of the linear correction is a direct consequence of the damped update.

 It remains to identify proper local correction operators $\Mcal_i$ satisfying the above assumptions.
-As a first result we show that solving the local minimization problems~\eqref{eq:general_local_problem} exactly leads to a convergent algorithm in the above given sense.
+As a first result we show that solving the local minimization problems~\eqref{eq:general_local_problem} exactly leads to a convergent algorithm in the sense given above.

 \begin{lemma} Let $\Jcal$ be given by \eqref{eq:lumped_algebraic_increment_functional} and the subspaces $V_i$ by \eqref{eq:subspace_splitting} and \eqref{eq:subspace_enumeration}.
 Then the exact local solution operators